The classic line-up of The Police. From left to right: Andy Summers

 - During their Behind The Music episode, Copeland had this to say about reuniting and playing three songs at Sting's wedding:

 Stewart Copeland: After about five minutes, it became The Thing again.

 - The situation is lampshaded affectionately during an appearance on Spectacle with Elvis Costello, with Stewart reminding his bandmates just who founded the band—

 Stewart Copeland Sting, Andy, now that the tour is over, there's something I've been waiting to say to you both for a long time — (Melodramatically) You're fired!

-Yandere: "Can't Stand Losing You" is a suicidal version.
-Hilariously enough, the BBC sidestepped the lyrics and instead banned the song because of the cover art (Copeland with a noose around his neck standing on a block of ice).
+- Yandere: "Can't Stand Losing You" is a suicidal version.
+Hilariously enough, the BBC sidestepped the lyrics and instead banned the single because of the cover art (Copeland with a noose around his neck standing on a block of ice).